Michells13/Tutzil/README.md

 ## Automated Target Tracking

 It is a system that uses computer vision to identify and track targets in real-time.
 The robotic assistance adjusts the orientation of a camera or shooting device to keep the target centered in the frame.
-It has been built upon the YOLOv8 model(more archtectures will be added later)on an embedded board integrated with a user interface created in Qt Creator that controls a 2DOF system.
+It has been built upon the YOLOv8 model(more archtectures will be added later)on an embedded board integrated with a user interface created in Qt Creator.